So, like many of you, I used to suffer from insomnia.

 And I understand why they're doing it, just like I explained earlier.

-Look, they they're going through the shock phase of what they've experienced, but after the shock is gonna come at some point the visceral anger.
+All these people on the left, look, they're going through the shock phase of what they've experienced, but after the shock is going to come at some point, the visceral anger.

-We saw it last night with Michael Moore and Michael Moore is you know, they're planning to do what they did to Bush, and that is they're gonna be protesting every day, trying to disrupt every day, trying to energize the left-wing base of the Democratic Party every day, and you know, disrupt the country.
+And that is they're going to be protesting every day, trying to disrupt every day, trying to energize the left-wing base of the Democratic Party every day and, you know, disrupt the country.

 I really don't.

-I can't think of a worse president.
+I can't think of a worse president than Barack Obama.

-I can't, which is looking at raw data, raw numbers, economic numbers, foreign policy.
+Just looking at raw data, raw numbers, economic numbers, foreign policy.

 Nothing he has, you know, his rigid ideology has failed him and it's failed the country.

-And the point is rigid radical leftism, statism redistribution always fails.
+And the point is, rigid radical leftism, statism, redistribution always fails.

-And it's not so funny when you promise shovel ready jobs and they're not so shovel ready.
+And it's not so funny when you promise shovel-ready jobs and they're not so shovel-ready.

 Anyway, I appreciate the call.

-For those folks who've lost their job right now because a plant went down to Mexico, you know, that isn't gonna make you feel better.
+For those folks who've lost their job right now because a plant went down to Mexico, you know, that isn't going to make you feel better.

-And so what we have to do is to make sure that folks are trained for the jobs that are coming in now, because some of those jobs of the past are just not gonna come back.
+And so what we have to do is to make sure that folks are trained for the jobs that are coming in now because some of those jobs of the past are just not going to come back.

 I'll be the greatest jobs president that God ever created.